Legit-Labs/legitify/README.md

 Wonder what Legit Security does?
 </b>

-We do ASPM and software supply chain security, for more information check out the [comparison table](#legitify-vs-the-legit-security-platform)
+We are an application security posture management (ASPM) solution and software supply chain security, for more information check out the [comparison table](#legitify-vs-the-legit-security-platform)

 </div>